IVLIVS-III/dart_python_ffi/README.md

 It is a `class` extending `PythonClass`, which is exposed both by `python_ffi` and `python_ffi_dart` .

-The factory onstructor is necessary boilerplate to be able to create a new instance of the Python class from your Dart code.
+The factory constructor is necessary boilerplate to be able to create a new instance of the Python class from your Dart code.

 Every other method, getter, and setter should map to public methods and properties in the respective